sylvesterterdoo/SalesDataAPI/README.md

 - Statistics : Revenue grouped by articles : GET /api/articles/revenues/{YY-MM-DD}/{YY-MM-DD}

-Returns an aggregate count and total of articles sold from {firstDate } / {secondDate}
+Returns an aggregate count and total of articles sold between {firstDate } / {secondDate}

 Assuming : multiple sold item can have the same article number.
 ```json